 Helpful Guitar Equipment

-I have started to invest in some helpful guitar equipment to help get the best out of me new guitar.
-This helpful guitar equipment include multi-effects pedals, tuners and new cables.
+I have started to invest in some helpful guitar equipment to help get the best out of my new guitar.
+This helpful guitar equipment includes multi-effects pedals, tuners and new cables.

 The first item on my list of helpful guitar equipment is a Korg electric guitar tuner.
 This is much easier to use than trying to tune to a test tone on the internet.
 A microphone picks up the sound from the guitar (or you can plug the instrument cable directly into it) and a gauge shows you the tune.
 All you have to do is make tiny adjustments until the needle and light show tuned.
 Then you move to the next string and so on.